Simpson Desert: Pmere Atherre Antenterreme Indigenous Protected Area

+Indigenous Protected Area covers 47,311 square kilometres.

 Visitor attractions

 The desert is popular with tourists, particularly in winter, and popular landmarks include the ruins and mound springs at Dalhousie Springs, Purnie Bore wetlands, Approdinna Attora Knoll and Poeppel Corner (where Queensland, South Australia and the Northern Territory meet).
 Because of the excessive heat and inadequately experienced drivers attempting to access the desert in the past, the Department of Environment & Natural Resources has decided since 2008–2009 to close the Simpson Desert during the summer – to save unprepared "adventurers" from themselves.

 Another attraction is the Big Red Bash, which is billed as the most remote music festival on Earth.
 The event features concerts and a Big Red Bash drag race across sand dunes to raise money for the Royal Flying Doctor Service.

 The desert can also be crossed by bicycle.
 The Simpson Desert Bike Challenge crosses the Simpson Desert every year in September.

 Climate

 The area has an extremely hot, dry desert climate.
 Rainfall is minimal, averaging only about 150 mm per year and falling mainly in summer.
 The average summer temperature in the desert is 28 degrees Celsius and it can go as high as 50 degrees.
 Large sand storms are common.
 Winters are generally cool, but heatwaves even in the middle of July are not unheard of.

 Some of the heaviest rain in decades occurred during 2009–2010, and caused the Simpson Desert to burst into life and colour.
 In early March 2010, Birdsville recorded more rain in 24 hours than is usual in a whole year.
 Rain inundated Queensland's north-west and Gulf regions.
 In total, 17 million megalitres of water entered the State's western river systems, leading to Lake Eyre.
 In 2010, researchers uncovered the courses of ancient river systems under the desert.